zeroeight15/BatchXSLT4InDesign/README.md

 # BatchXSLT4InDesign
-## An XML/HTML transformer for InDesign documents
+## An XML/HTML transformer – even for InDesign documents

 BatchXSLT is a powerful XML transformer.
 It transforms any XML file to what ever the transform stylesheet commands.\
 BatchXSLT can run in stand-alone mode or can be be remotely controlled.\